 Altrenatives To Refinancing

 In case you are not able to get your Parent PLUS Loan refinanced, there are other alternatives you can try to pay off the loan easily.

-Other ways your child can help you pay of the loan you took for them is by taking on a part-time job on the side that can help contribute towards loan payment and make the process easier.
+- Get Your Child on Board: Other ways your child can help you pay off the loan you took for them is by taking on a part-time job on the side that can help contribute towards loan payment and make the process easier.

 Can I convert my parent PLUS loan to a student loan?

 If your lender allows it you can convert your Parent Plus loan to a student loan.
 It can give you the opportunity to secure lower interest rates, adjustable repayment options, and other benefits.
 However, it can have some drawbacks like losing certain protections or being subject to different terms and conditions.
 Be sure to do your research carefully before proceeding with this kind of transfer.

 Can I transfer my parent PLUS loan to my child?

 No, you cannot transfer a Parent PLUS loan to your child.
 In order for the loan to be transferred, both parties must agree to the terms and conditions of the loan.
 Also, even if you do choose to transfer the loan, any remaining balance on the original loan will still be held by you and must be repaid.
 It is best to consult a financial expert before making any decisions regarding the transfer of a Parent PLUS loan.